Close-up of a smiling man after fixing his gummy smile.

 Frequently Asked Questions

-• Get regular check ups with your dentist to look for cavities and gum disease
+• Get regular dental check ups to look for cavities and gum disease

 • Eat a healthy diet, drink plenty of water, and avoid tobacco and alcohol.